Realms: Kilrogg, Nagrand & Runetotem EU

 Meeting the requirements for the status you want:

-Gear requirements are entry level to the tier of raids this status is meant to play in.
+Gear requirements are entry level to the raiding tier we're currently doing.
 Being well geared from one tier below should be enough to meet them.
 However gear is not the only factor.
 Skill, in-raid behaviour and preparation with food/pots etc. will also be looked at.

 In effect it means several things: